Street lighting is for the convenience and safety of road users and pedestrians and is maintained by Powercor on our behalf.

 There are three types of lights throughout our municipality:

 residential street lights

 highway lighting on major roads and highways.

 Powercor is responsible for the repair of all faulty residential street lights.
 Therefore residents must contact them directly to report any street lighting faults or to request any repairs.

-Council feature lights
+City feature lights

 We are responsible for the majority of the lights located in reserves and the Geelong Waterfront.